CouncilDataProject/cdptools_v2/docs/system_design.md

 already high quality transcript back, no need for any processing.
 These are both valid speech recognition models, it's simply that one of them produces transcripts that have 100% confidence.

+If you want to develop your own speech recognition model, please first read about [supported transcript formats](transcript_formats.md).

 ### Pipelines
 Finally we arrive at pipelines.
 Pipelines should, similarly to modules, follow the `pipelines.Pipeline` abstract base class specification, but they really simply are just a task graph that gets carried out with each task being one of the